Mathematics and Science Curriculum

 - PHYS 242 Mechanics of Solids: An introduction to the concepts of stress and strain, material properties, deflections of bars under axial, torsional and bending loads, statically indeterminate problems, and stress transformations.
 3 lecture-recitation hours.
 Prerequisite: MATH 130 and PHYS 241 or permission of the instructor.

-- ENGR 330 Project Management and Engineering Economics: is a detailed exploration of the issues associated with managing projects (introduced in ENGR 150), and the use of software to monitor and control project execution.
+- ENGR 330 Project Management and Engineering Economics: A detailed exploration of the issues associated with managing projects (introduced in ENGR 150), and the use of software to monitor and control project execution.
 The course will also explore of the costs, profits and risks associated with investments in projects and new product initiatives.
 Topics include make/buy decisions, supply chain economics, depreciation, discounted cash flow, cost estimating and capital budgeting and payback.
 Students can gain a deeper understanding the economic considerations when choosing between alternative projects, and how to manage engineering projects.
-Prerequisite ENGR 150 or permission of instructor.
+Prerequisite: ENGR 150, MATH 129 or permission of instructor.
+3 Lecture Hours.

-- ENGR 350/L Engineering Materials: examines the relationship between the structure, properties and processing of engineering materials.
+- ENGR 350/L Engineering Materials: This course examines the relationship between the structural properties, mechanical properties and processing of engineering materials.
 Material science topics include physical and thermal properties, stress, strain, and elastic and plastic deformations.
-This course takes into consideration the methods used in the manufacturing and processing of metals, plastics and composites: material removal, hot and cold forming, casting and molding, heat treatment, joining and welding, and finishing processes.
-Prerequisites CHEM 113/L, CHEM 114/L, PHYS 113/L and PHYS 114/L.
+This course takes into consideration the methods used in the manufacturing and processing of metals, ceramics, plastics and composites: material removal, hot and cold forming, casting and molding, heat treatment, joining and welding, and finishing processes.
+Prerequisite: CHEM 113/L, CHEM 114/L, PHYS 113/L and PHYS 114/L. 3 lecture hours per week and 3 laboratory hours every two weeks.

-- ENGR 360 Probability and Engineering Statistics: focuses on the application of inferential statistical models used in engineering component and system design.
+- ENGR 360 Probability and Engineering Statistics: This course focuses on the application of inferential statistical models used in engineering component and system design.
 Topics include probability distributions, regression and curve fitting, estimation of central tendencies, dispersions, confidence intervals, sampling distribution, hypotheses testing and design of experiments.
 Consideration is given to how data is collected, what type of data is collected, how often it is collected and what can be inferred about engineering designs based upon statistical analysis of the data.
-Prerequisite MATH 231 or permission of instructor.
+Prerequisite: MATH 231 or permission of instructor.
+3 Lecture Hours..